To understand GUI Testing lets first understand-

 GUI Testing Tools

-Success of a software product immensely depends on how the GUI interacts with the user and ease in using its various features.
+The success of a software product immensely depends on how the GUI interacts with the user and ease in using its various features.
 Hence, GUI testing is very important.
-Manual GUI testing can sometimes be repetitive and boring and hence error prone.
+Manual GUI testing can sometimes be repetitive and boring and hence error-prone.
 Automation is highly recommended for GUI testing.